goodguyjay/Polaris/README.md

 ## License

-This project is licensed under the **GNU AGPLv3** — all forks, modifications, and hosted services derived from this code must remain open and free.
+AGPL-3.0 — This project is FOSS.
+All forks, contributions, and cloud-hosted versions must remain open and free.

 **Third-party libraries:**
 - This project uses [QuestPDF](https://www.questpdf.com/) under the QuestPDF Community License (MIT).